Grenade discovered during autopsy of soldier's body returned in swap with Russia

 Stock photo: Coordination Headquarters for the Treatment of Prisoners of War

-Source: Viktor Bachynskyi, Head of the Chernivtsi Regional Bureau of Forensic Medical Examination, in a comment to Suspilne
+Source: Viktor Bachynskyi, Head of the Chernivtsi Regional Bureau of Forensic Examination, in a comment to Suspilne

 Advertisement: